seabothsides/sbs/content/blog/6-best-ui-frameworks.md

 ---
-title: Top 6 UI Frameworks
+title: Top 6 UI frameworks
 description: The best UI Frameworks to make front end development a lot more streamlined and resilient working with NuxtJS
 author:
   name: Ricardo Calcina